dselivanov/rsparse/README.md

 If you use multithreaded BLAS (you generally should) such as OpenBLAS, Intel MKL, Apple Accelerate, it is recommended to disable its internal multithreading ability (since thread contention can be easily slow down 10x and more).
 Matrix factorization is already parallelized in package with OpenMP.

-At the moment `reco` tries to  mitigate this issue automatically with the help of [RhpcBLASctl](https://cran.r-project.org/web/packages/RhpcBLASctl/index.html).
+At the moment `rsparse` tries to  mitigate this issue automatically with the help of [RhpcBLASctl](https://cran.r-project.org/web/packages/RhpcBLASctl/index.html).
 If you encounter any issues - please report to our [issue tracker]